 Advent is a time of “already … and not yet,” a season of tension between the past and the future as we live in the present.
 The journey of faith is a long one.
 Each story of our lives represents the wonderful details of the whole.
 So it is with Advent.

-We begin each fourth Sunday prior to Christmas Day, this year December 1, and mark each of the four Sundays by lighting the candles of the Advent Wreath while an appropriate text for the day is read.
+We begin each fourth Sunday prior to Christmas Day, and mark each of the four Sundays by lighting the candles of the Advent Wreath while an appropriate text for the day is read.
 Advent ends with the coming of Christmas – which begins the 12 days of Christmas celebration culminating in the celebration of Epiphany – commemorating the prophetic gifts of the Magi as they recognized that this child is indeed Emmanuel – God with us and in us!